VeberGalil/advanceddatagridview/README.md

 ## Development

-If you want to contribute, or you found a bug, please send an e-mail to the software author.
+If you want to contribute, or you found a bug, please [create an issue](https://github.com/VeberGalil/advanceddatagridview/issues/new).

 ## License